Accounting Schools in Hawaii

 Chaminade University of Honolulu

-At Chaminade University of Honolulu, students can earn a Master of Business Administration (MBA) with a concentration in Accounting.
+At Chaminade University of Honolulu (CUH), students can earn a Master of Business Administration (MBA) with a concentration in Accounting.
 The program can be completed on-campus, through evening courses, or entirely online.
-Students are prepared to work in public or private accounting, and the curriculum meets the academic requirements for the CPA licensure.
+Students are prepared to work in public or private accounting, and the curriculum meets the academic requirements for CPA licensure.
 The advanced coursework is combined with management classes, and students are encouraged to seek out leadership or project management roles in the accounting industry.
 Accounting majors can also add additional concentrations in Not-For-Profit or Island Business.
-This degree is primarily aimed toward students with accounting undergraduate degrees, though some individuals may be able to take prerequisite courses for admission into the program.
+This degree is primarily aimed at students with accounting undergraduate degrees, though some may be able to take prerequisite courses for admission into the program.

 University of Hawaii at Manoa

-The University of Hawaii at Manoa’s Shidler College of Business offers a Master of Accounting (MAcc) degree.
+The University of Hawaii at Manoa’s (UH-Manoa) Shidler College of Business offers a Master of Accounting (MAcc) degree.
 This 30-credit program prepares students to sit for the CPA examination through classes in advanced accounting subjects.
 Students learn about subject areas such as taxation, financial accounting, auditing, and data analytics.
 The curriculum focuses on the knowledge and skills necessary to work in public practice, business, government, and other organizations.
 Shidler emphasizes conceptual knowledge as well as research skills so that students are equipped to adapt to a changing accounting field.
+Additionally, the MAcc program offers three concentration options for those looking to further specialize their degree; Data Analytics; Financial Reporting, and Tax.
 For post-graduation opportunities, students can complete an optional internship for academic credit or take advantage of the resources offered by the career development services office.
+Graduates interested in a career in academia can take advantage of UH-Manoa’s Doctor of Philosophy (PhD) in Business Administration with a concentration in Accounting.

 Online Accounting Programs in Hawaii